shinkarom/luchok_libretro/README.md

 In Retroarch, press ScrollLock to switch between retroarch key bindings and Luchok keypad.

+# Installing

+On Windows, you copy the `.dll` file into the `cores` folder of Retroarch, and copy the `.info` file into the `info` folder.

 # Usage
 The games for Luchok are written in Lua, with file extension .luchok .

 Every frame (60 per second) the function `vblank()` is called.

+Each sprite is an array.
+Consecutive bytes are drawn in verical order.
+Each bit in a byte represents one picel, MSB to LSB is drawn left to right.

 The API for the fantasy console is: